LauzHack/LauzHack.github.io/policies.md

 Details:

-* Public transport trips not yet bought at reimbursement time, such as a train trip back, are reimbursed given the receipt for the one-way trip at the same cost.
+* Return trips not yet bought at reimbursement time, such as a train trip back, are reimbursed given the receipt for the one-way trip at the same cost.
 * Car rental, fuel, and parking all count.
 * Hotel stays from Friday to Saturday, either because the free hosting above has run out or because you cannot arrive early enough, count.
 * Hotel stays from Sunday to Monday also count.